rails/rails/guides/source/migrations.md

 are simply more convenient, since you do not need to explicitly specify the version to migrate to.

+### Setup the Database

+The `rake db:setup` task will create the database, load the schema and initialize it with seed data.

 ### Resetting the Database

 The `rake db:reset` task will drop the database and set it up again.
 This is